But that’s not what he finds when he looks outside.

 I turned back to Adam.
 “You talked to your mother on Friday evening and told her what happened to you?”

 “Yes.
 This was the worst bullying I’d gotten from them all in one day.
 Usually, they just bump me into the lockers or a wall.
-But for some reason, they really went after me on Friday.
+But for some reason, they really went after me last Friday.
 That was October twentieth.”

 “What did your mother say?”